nicktodd/nodejs-course/README.md

 # JavaScript, TypeScript & Playwright Training Repository

-> **Professional Training Materials from [Watchelm](https://watchelm.com)**
+> **Professional Training Materials**
 >
-> This repository contains comprehensive course materials, hands-on labs, and practical demonstrations for JavaScript, TypeScript, and Playwright training programs delivered by **Watch Elm Consulting Ltd**.
+> This repository contains comprehensive course materials, hands-on labs, and practical demonstrations for JavaScript, TypeScript, and Playwright training programs.
+These materials are used by select partner training companies including **KPL** and **Neueda**, as well as by [Watchelm](https://watchelm.com).

 ---